Tesla Referral Code 2026: 1,000 km of Free Supercharging

 Tesla referral code: how to use it correctly

-Rule no. 1: use the referral code BEFORE starting the configuration on tesla.com.
-Once an order is started without a code, it can't be added retroactively.
-Process: click a Tesla owner's referral link → you'll be redirected to the configurator with the referral pre-activated.
-Alternatively, enter the Tesla referral code in the dedicated field on first access to the configurator.
-The €500 discount or Supercharging km appear in your order summary before validation.
+Rule no. 1: use the referral link BEFORE starting the configuration on tesla.com.
+Once an order is started without it, it can't be added retroactively — Tesla makes no exceptions.
+Process: click a Tesla owner's referral link (ts.la/...) → the configurator opens with the referral pre-activated → configure and place your order.
+The 1,000 km of Supercharging (Model 3/Y) or Tesla credits (Model S/X) then appear in the Tesla app under referral rewards after delivery.

 Tesla's future: Cybercab, Semi and autonomous driving